linbin524/LBPL/README.md

   The main development process

- 1, the developer of the new library class library name format LBPL.PlugIn. {Xxxxx} ServicePlugin
+ 1、the developer of the new library class library name format LBPL.PlugIn. {Xxxxx} ServicePlugin

- 2, cited LBPL.PlugIn.Integration, LBPL.PlugIn.Model two class libraries
+ 2、 cited LBPL.PlugIn.Integration, LBPL.PlugIn.Model two class libraries

- 3, the implementation of the three categories were inherited: ICronConfig, IJobLibray, IJobsConfig three interfaces
+ 3、 the implementation of the three categories were inherited: ICronConfig, IJobLibray, IJobsConfig three interfaces

  3.1 CronConfig This class is used to configure the time expression (currently configured in the main project of AppSetting, the latter will be a separate pull away)